 Eviction Notices Must Contain Accurate Information

-The most important thing to do is read the entire eviction notice carefully.
-They tend not be very long, but are subject to a long list of strict legal requirements.
+If you've received an eviction notice, the first and most important thing to do is to read the entire eviction notice carefully.
+Although they are not very long, they are subject to a long list of strict legal requirements.

 A notice of eviction is much like any other notice.
 If the notice or its method of delivery is invalid or defective in any way, it must be filed again by the landlord.
 At a minimum, this can provide the tenant with another week or two to work through a solution.